JacekCieslak95/behavior_go_to_point_angle/README_en.md

 Read in [Polish]

 This package creates behavior used by [Aerostack] (framework developed by [Vision4UAV]).
-This behavior enables following a given drone (based on its position).
+This behavior enables the drone to move at a given angle to a given point.
+It does not utilize path planning.

 ### Instalation ###
 1. Move the files of this repository into the